ForLoveOfCats/SkyOfSteel/README.md

 ### Welcome to the GitHub repository of the game SkyOfSteel!

-SkyOfSteel is a work in progress game built on the Godot game engine with C#, currently builds with Godot Mono 3.2 master The current stable release can be downloaded at [Itch.io](https://forloveofcats.itch.io/skyofsteel "Itch.io link")
+SkyOfSteel is a work in progress game built on the Godot game engine with C#, currently builds with Godot Mono 3.2 Alpha 1 The current stable release can be downloaded at [Itch.io](https://forloveofcats.itch.io/skyofsteel "Itch.io link")

 Contributions are welcome!